 For conclusion: These kind of load times are not necessarily bad.
 For example, way more popular and expensive hosting providers have failed to make a website load faster than 1 second.

 Many web hosts will offer a standard 30-day money back guarantee.
 Some even go so far as to stretch this period to 90 (or 97!) days to make sure that you’re happily satisfied with their service before getting you to commit.

 We DID find a 30-day money back guarantee for their WordPress and shared hosting plan options.
-However, we didn’t see the same guarantee for many of their other services.
+Note that, we didn’t find the same guarantees for many of their other services.